Auckland: New Zealand's city of 50 volcanoes

 The monument was erected in the 1940s to pay tribute to the Maori people, at the bequest of prominent English settler Sir John Logan Campbell.

 Logan Campbell also donated neighboring Cornwall Park to the public and the two combined make the biggest parkland in Auckland City.
-It's a slice of rural New Zealand, with roaming livestock and paddocks -- but being in the country's biggest metropolis there 's also a pavilion-style cafe and a bistro.
+It's a slice of rural New Zealand, with roaming livestock and paddocks -- but being in the country's biggest metropolis there's also a pavilion-style cafe and a bistro.

 You can also visit Auckland's oldest surviving timber home -- Acacia Cottage (built 1841) -- or the Stardome Observatory planetarium.